cholu6768/Git_Guide/README.md

 ## Working Tree

-The area outside of the git directory is
+The area outside of the git directory.

 it is like a work bench where you perform all the modifications you want to your file.